SmilerJR/Boothman-Script/README.md

 BoothmanScript should now be installed.

-# RUNNING YOUR FIRST FILE
-go into the src folder and add your code to the folder call your file "main".
-Then go into the Pycashe folder and run "out.booth.cpython-39" Your File should run
 # FIRST STEPS
 ## THE MAIN FUNCTION
 In boothmanscript, the first thing that is executed is the main function